ExplicITConsulting/ExplicITConsulting.github.io/open-source/set-outlooksignatures.md

 - Set as **default OOF message** for internal or external recipients (OOF messages only)
 - Set in **Outlook Web** for the currently logged-in user, including mirroring signatures the the cloud as **roaming signatures**
 - Centrally managed only, or **exist along user-created signatures** (signatures only)
-- Signatures for Outlook on Android/iOS, and signatures for appointments via an Outlook add-in
+- Automatically added to new emails, reply emails and appointments with the **Outlook add-in**¹
 - Copied to an **additional path** for easy access to signatures on mobile devices or for use with email clients and apps besides Outlook: Apple Mail, Google Gmail, Samsung Mail, Mozilla Thunderbird, GNOME Evolution, KDE KMail, and others.
 - Create an **email draft containing all available signatures** in HTML and plain text for easy access in mail clients that do not have a signatures API
 - **Write protected** (Outlook for Windows signatures only)